 Your credit can also say a lot about your character and personality and can last approximately seven years on a Consumer Financial Report.
 Employers can also evaluate you in terms of numbers, which makes it very important to have a good score.
 This will represent your level of responsibility and organization.

 Why Does A Good Credit Score Matter?

 - When you buy a house: a house is a huge investment, and it can also be very difficult to achieve.
 You may need a mortgage to fulfill your dreams of owning a home.
 With a good score, you can meet the strict requirements of banks and other lenders which will make it easier for you to get a loan.

 - When buying a car: car loans are one of the most popular.
 Car loans can not be compared with a mortgage.
 Thus, they can even be obtained with poor scores.
 However, you are with a non-working loan, you end up paying loans at high-interest rates with those types of car loans.

 - When starting a business: just like you buy a house or a car, you may need financial improvement when you start a business.
 A good score affects how you qualify for such financing.
 This can greatly affect your ability to get a business loan when you are in dire need.

 - When looking for a job: Currently, employers also check credit worthiness when trying to hire new employees.
 This is especially common in financial sectors and government agencies.
-A low credit score can be an obstacle to getting this job, so it’s important to maintain good credit scores.
+A low score can be an obstacle to getting this job, so it’s important to maintain good scores.

-It is important to have a good credit score, because when it is high, it becomes easier and cheaper to borrow money, and for lenders to finance loans.
+It is important to have a good credit scores, because it becomes easier and cheaper to borrow money, and for lenders to finance loans.
 This can save you thousands of dollars in interest payments.

 What Is A Good Credit Score